arcticfalcon/laravel-analytics/README.md

 ## API Documentation

-For the correct usage methods look at the `Ipunkt\LaravelAnalytics\Contracts\AnalyticsProviderInterface.php`
+For the correct usage methods look at the `ArcticFalcon\LaravelAnalytics\Contracts\AnalyticsProviderInterface.php`

 ### Analytics::render()